yybl/esphome-lampsmart-pro/components/lampsmart_pro_light/README.md

 # Known issues

 * Only tested with Marpou Ceiling CCT light (definitely doesn't support RGB lights currently, but that could be added in the future).
-* All lights are controlled at the same time (does not support controlling different lamps individually - need help with ESPHome internals to figure this one out).

 # How to try it